Taking care of the bumbles

 I also read that the bees need to drink water, but tend to drown in open water surfaces.
 So as part of the lizard habitat we created, the broken birdbath is filled with pebbles and rocks to give them safe landing.

 Since my boys were also afraid of bees, we've spent time quietly observing them and getting a closer look.
-Matthew likes to find them and point them out to me, and he knows not to get too close or try to touch them.
+Wookie likes to find them and point them out to me, and he knows not to get too close or try to touch them.
 It's funny seeing the all-knowing expressions on his almost two-year-old face as he tries to tell me about them in his toddler chatter.
 The words I make out are "bee" and "ouch" and "come on!".

-Last night, Daniel and I spent time in the garden watching the bumbles on the flowers.
+Last night, Scooby and I spent time in the garden watching the bumbles on the flowers.
 He knows now that the bees are slower and friendlier when it's not as hot outside, so early evening is the perfect time to get up close.
 Before encouraging him to get up close and personal with one bee we were watching, I explained that it's important to stay very still and not wave his hands around if the bee flies towards him.
 We were within inches from one on a borage flower and listened how his buzzing changed, even jumping back a little at the sharper sounding buzz.
 Since he's four and believes everything I tell him, I had him talking to the bee and thanking him for pollinating our flowers.
-Daniel later reminded me that bees die after they use their stingers, and we talked about how they don't really want to sting us.
+Scooby later reminded me that bees die after they use their stingers, and we talked about how they don't really want to sting us.

 |talking to a bumble|